Laura Severin PhD

 Laura Severin has worked for NC State University since 1984 as a faculty member and an administrator.
-She is currently serving as Department Head of English, where she is responsible for leading the promotion and tenure process, mentoring faculty, and managing the budget.
-Past administrative positions include: Special Assistant to the Provost, Associate Dean of the College of Humanities and Social Sciences, and Associate Head of English.
+Past administrative positions include: Department Head of English, Associate Dean of the College of Humanities and Social Sciences, and Special Assistant to the Provost.
 In her faculty role, she teaches twentieth and twentieth-first century British literature and researches multimedia Scottish poetry.
-She has had a lifelong commitment to diversity and acted as co-PI on the University’s ADVANCE grant, intended to better recruit and retain women faculty and faculty of color, from 2008-2012.
+She has had a lifelong commitment to diversity and acted as co-PI on the University’s ADVANCE grant (2008-2012), intended to better recruit and retain women faculty and faculty of color.
 She is a former ACE Fellow (class of 2011-2012), hosted by Duke University.

 Poetry Off the Page: Twentieth-Century British Women Poets in Performance.
 Aldershot: Ashgate, 2004.